ericclemmons/grunt-express-server/README.md

 #### Starting the server

-If you have a server defined named `dev`, you can start the server by running `expess:dev`.
+If you have a server defined named `dev`, you can start the server by running `express:dev`.

 #### Stopping the server